-Relax lakeside at one of the hundreds of picnic tables all around the shoreline.
-Frolic on a clean, sandy beach, enjoy a barbecue with your family, fish from the shores, launch your boat, or wisely invest whatever time you have at one of the relaxing shelters on Lake Allatoona.
+Relax lakeside at one of the hundreds of picnic tables all around the 270 miles of shoreline.
+Frolic on a clean, sandy beach, enjoy a barbecue with your family, fish from the shore, launch your boat, or wisely invest whatever time you have looking at the birds and imagining critters in the clouds.

 Lake Allatoona’s parks and day use areas are maintained by several cities, counties, the state of Georgia and the federal government.